gmofishsauce/ct/README.md

 ## Building and Running

 The prototype has three major components, each written in a different programming language.
-To build and run the prototype, you need to correct tooling for each.
+To build and run the prototype, you need the correct tooling for each.

 ### Stockfish chess engine (the "engine")